Skip to content

 PMID: 34100160

-This page provides educational information about dental complications related to Sjögren's syndrome.
+This page provides educational information about dental complications related to Sjögren's disease.
 Always consult your dentist and rheumatologist for personalized dental care and treatment plans.

-Get notified when new research about Sjögren's Syndrome is published.
+Get notified when new evidence is published on Sjögren's Disease.